HeroBrine1st/E621/README.md

 - [x] WEBM
 - [x] MP4
-- [ ] SWF - flash won't be supported neither in near nor far future (but PRs are welcome if they're safe in terms of vulnerabilities which Adobe Flash had)
+- [ ] SWF - flash won't be supported neither in near nor far future (but PRs are welcome if they're safe in terms of vulnerabilities which Adobe Flash had (and of course it is not possible, you know))

 # License